“Green goods” trade talks kick off in Geneva

-A group of 14 WTO members – including the US, EU, and China – formally launched negotiations on Tuesday for a new agreement aimed at liberalising trade in environmental goods.
+A group of 14 WTO members – including the US, EU, and China – formally launched negotiations last week for a new agreement aimed at liberalising trade in environmental goods.

 While the group is aiming to reach agreement on an ambitious and broad range of goods, the selection would also be based on the specific objective of a product’s ability to meet environmental challenges.
 This might include, for example, goods related to energy efficiency, combating air pollution, providing clean drinking water, and scaling up renewable energy equipment.